TheLord699/SideScrollerPython/README.md

 It’s also my first time working on a project of this scale, so expect quirks, experiments, and plenty of “could be betters.”

+You will notice some questionable architectural choices.
+I started this project when I was fairly new to coding, and the effort of rewriting doesn't outweigh the benefits tbh.
+It would make the code cleaner, but this is a hobby project and I'm having fun with it, which is what matters to me  :)

+(keep in mind the code doesnt 100% represent my current skill)

 I went heavy on composition (inheritance is yucky), and while I did some testing with rendering in ModernGL, I decided to stick with Pygame for now since rewriting everything would be painful.